Jacobugath/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+JSON web tokens have cryptographic signatures, and that’s not the case with session cookies.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+It hashes them.
 3. How are unit tests different from integration and end-to-end testing?
+Units should be tested in isolation and independent of other units.
+This is typically achieved by mocking the dependencies.
+End to end testing involves testing an application's workflow from beginning to end.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+You write the tests before writing the code it will test.